UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 For cars: Details about car parking (excluding deliveries) can be found here

-Are there accessible routes or facilities for disabled students on campus?
+Are there accessible routes and facilities for disabled students?

 Absolutely!
 The University’s map includes an “Avoid stairs and obstacles” feature.
 Once you select your destination, just check the box for accessible routes.